 All it takes is 2 skeins of Bernat Blanket yarn, 3 hours of your time and voila, you have a squishy blanket.
 This is a quick beginner pattern with no frills attached.
 The biggest challenge when designing with chenille or super bulky yarn is to keep the stitch as simple as possible so the yarn and its thickness can take the limelight.

-You can work from the written pattern below or purchase an Ad-free PDF copy for $1.99, add it to cart here.
+You can work from the written pattern below or purchase an Ad-free PDF copy for $1.99 here.

 You can pin it for later here.